nickhaus-stanf/DiffMS_Fork/README.md

 bash data_processing/03_preprocess_fp2mol.sh
 ```

+These scripts use unzip, which can be installed with ```sudo apt-get install unzip``` on Linux.
+If you are on a different OS, you many need to edit these scripts or run the command manually.

 ## Run the code

 For fingerprint-molecule pretraining run [fp2mol_main.py](src/fp2mol_main.py).
 You will need to set the dataset in [config.yaml](configs/config.yaml) to 'fp2mol'.
 The primary pretraining dataset in our paper is referred to as 'combined' in the [fp2mol.yaml](configs/dataset/fp2mol.yaml) config.